 'Stories on a Plate' was a Living in Harmony project.
 The project addressed social isolation and promoted the integration of Vietnamese women into the Australian culture by connecting them with Horn of Africa women.
 This program established shared activities which is likely to expand to include a 'buddy system'.

-Newly arrived migrants & refugee communities
+Newly arrived migrants and refugee communities

 In partnership with Centacare, VU established an education support program (Prep to 12 years) in Wyndham Council.
 The program was establish to assist community groups such as the Karen community with transitioning to the Australian education system.